 To qualify for the Widow Pension Scheme, applicants must meet specific criteria that vary slightly depending on the state or central scheme:

-- Income limit: The annual income of the applicant’s family should not exceed Rs.
-2 lakhs.
+- Income limit: The total annual income of the applicant’s family should not exceed Rs.
+2 lakh.
+This condition helps ensure that widow pension benefits reach women from low-income households who genuinely need financial assistance.

-- Residency: Must be a resident of the state where the application is made.
+- Residency: The applicant must be a permanent resident of the state where the widow pension application is submitted, as benefits are administered at the state level.

-- Other criteria: Priority is given to widows belonging to Scheduled Castes, Scheduled Tribes, and economically weaker sections.
+- Other criteria: Preference is often given to widows belonging to Scheduled Castes, Scheduled Tribes, and economically weaker sections to promote social and economic inclusion.

 Applicants must provide proof to validate their eligibility for the scheme.